Health-Informatics-UoN/Carrot-Mapper/CONTRIBUTING.md

 Otherwise you can manually link items at the point of PR creation, or afterwards, if necessary.
+#DS- Should there be more details added to the branch naming scheme other than the sprint work item number?
+#DS- How will the Azure Devops work items and Git by manually linked afterwards if a commit message is not referenced?

 ### Formatting
 Please adhere to PEP8 (https://www.python.org/dev/peps/pep-0008/), the